hrysakis/press/README.md

 * Java 1.8

-The current demo is running under the following specifications:
+The online demo is running under the following specifications:

 * Ubuntu 16.04.2 LTS
 * 64GB ram